-Cookie baking is the superpower we all need especially as we transition to the fall season and continue to cope with the global pandemic.
+Cookie baking is the superpower we all need.
 We checked in with Executive Pastry Chef at Chip City, Andrea Prunella to get some tips on how to master the craft.

 Cookie baking season is whenever you want it to be including when the temperature drops and autumnal leaves start appearing.
 There is something about the cool crisp air that inspires us to crank on the oven and start baking our delicious fall treats, like cookies.
 Baking cookies has always been a struggle for me.
 I can never get them to be the right texture whether it’s crispy, dense, or my favorite way huge and ooey-gooey.
 Most of the time they fail in comparison to the cookies I try at Chip City.
 I mean that is setting the caliber high, considering these guys are incredible!
 Sweet, large, warm, crisp edges and melt in your mouth with every bite.
 It is perfection.

 One thing Chip does right is baking cookies.
 First opening its doors in Astoria, Queens in 2017 and now has five locations.
 Typically, there are lines of customers circling the block of both store and mobile truck to get their hands on these ginormous gooey cookies.
 Known for their unique flavors like blueberry cheesecake, cranberry, white chocolate, and the classic delicious chocolate chip.“There aren’t very many people on this planet who can resist a warm cookie.
 It is one of the few creations that universally brings happiness.
 As a pastry chef, cookies are the most satisfying sweet to create because they evoke a feeling of nostalgia in every person who takes a bite.
 Having that ability to turn someone’s day around with a warm cookie is nothing short of a superpower” says Executive Pastry Chef at Chip City, Andrea Prunella.